Pleasanton, California: Firehouse Arts Center

 The Firehouse Arts Center, opened in 2010, is a center of culture and art for Pleasanton.
 It features a 221-seat theater, the Harrington art gallery, and classrooms for art and drama.

 Hacienda del Pozo de Verona

 Hacienda del Pozo de Verona (The House of the Wellhead of Verona) was destroyed in a fire in 1969.
 The house was built by architect A. C. Schweinfurth for Phoebe Hearst in 1898.
+Phoebe Apperson Hearst had the hacienda remodeled and expanded by architect Julia Morgan for use as her primary residence after her husband died.
+The estate was built upon a 453 acre rancheria obtained in 1886 by George Hearst, who intended to use the location for a race horse farm.
+Its name was inspired by the circular, carved marble wellhead purchased by Phoebe and William in Verona, Italy and installed in the middle of the courtyard.
+The hacienda was the only female-owned estate to be mentioned in Porter Garnett's Stately Homes of California.
+The architecture of the hacienda has been called California Mission style by various sources.
+The original architect used the term "provincial Spanish Renaissance", while Garnett wrote it would be more accurately called "Hispano-Moresque".
+Moorish influence was found throughout the estate, such as in the guardhouses which stood on either side of the courtyard entrance.
+The hacienda was topped by imported red Spanish tiles and had undecorated walls of white stucco.
+After Phoebe's death in 1919, William had the wellhead and other furniture and objects moved to Hearst Castle at San Simeon and sold the estate.

 Government

 Local

 Pleasanton operates under a council–manager form of municipal government.
-The council consists of four elected at-large representatives and one directly elected mayor.
+The council consists of four representatives elected by district and one mayor elected at-large.
 The councilors are each elected to a four-year term, while the mayor serves a two-year term.
 Council and mayoral elections are non-partisan.
-Starting in 2022, Council elections are divided into 4 different municipal districts.
 The vice mayor is appointed each calendar year by the mayor.
 The mayor and council members are limited to a maximum term of eight years.

-The city council consists of: Karla Brown (mayor), Valerie Arkin, Jack Balch, Kathy Narum, and Julie Testa.
+The city council consists of: Jack Balch (mayor), Craig Eicher, Matt Gaidos, Jeffrey Nibert, and Julie Testa.
 The city manager is Gerry Beaudin.